Yale Repertory Theatre: History

 As head of Yale Repertory Theatre ("the Rep") from 1966 to 1979, Robert Brustein brought professional actors to Yale each year to form a repertory company and nurtured notable new authors including Christopher Durang.
 Some successful works were transferred to commercial theaters.
 Michael Feingold was the first literary manager.

 The dean of Yale School of Drama is the artistic director of the Yale Repertory Theatre, with Lloyd Richards (who most notably nurtured the career of August Wilson) serving in this capacity 1979–1991, Stan Wojewodski, Jr., 1991–2002, and James Bundy since 2002.
 Benjamin Mordecai served as managing director from 1982 to 1993.
 Victoria Nolan was managing director from 1993 to 2020.
 Her successor was Florie Seery.

 Of the more than 90 world premieres the Rep has produced, four have won Pulitzer Prizes; ten productions have received Tony Awards after being transferred to Broadway, and Yale Repertory Theatre was given a Drama Desk Special Award in 1988 and the Tony Award for Outstanding Regional Theatre in 1991.

 In 2002, Yale School of Drama and Yale Repertory Theatre received the Governor's Arts Award from Governor John G. Rowland for artistic achievement and contribution to the arts in the state of Connecticut.

+The book The Play's the Thing by James Magruder covers the history of the Rep's first fifty years.